Kometa-Team/Kometa/docs/defaults/chart/tmdb.md

 The `tmdb` Default Metadata File is used to create collections based on TMDb Charts.

-**The `TMDb Airing Today` and `TMDb On The Air` Collections only work with TV Libraries but the rest of the collections work with both Movie and TV libraries.**
+**The `TMDb Airing Today` and `TMDb On The Air` Collections only work with TV Libraries but the rest of the collections work with both Movie and Show libraries.**

 ![](../images/tmdb.png)